grodansparadis/vscp-doc-vscpd/configuring_the_vscp_daemon.md

 The password hash for the user.
 This hash should be the md5 over "username:vscptoken:password".
 The **mkpasswd**  utility that is distributed with the VSCP & Friends package can be user to generate the password.
 There are also plenty of services on the net that can be used.
 One example is [here](http://www.md5online.org/md5-encrypt.html).

-The vscptoken is set in the `<securitytab>` and it should never be sent on it's own over the wire.
+The vscptoken is set in the `<securitytab>` and it should be kept secret and never be sent on it's own over the wire.

 ###  privilege